Derrius Guice: Vegas Knight Hawks

 On February 23, 2023, Guice signed with the Vegas Knight Hawks of the Indoor Football League (IFL).
+He was released on June 21, 2023.

 Personal life

 Guice was the first athlete to sign with Top Dawg Entertainment's sports division agency, a record label better known for representing musical artists such as Kendrick Lamar and Schoolboy Q. Guice is a fan of and often livestreamed video games such as the Madden NFL series and Fortnite Battle Royale during his time with Washington.

 Following a visit to the Mary Bird Perkins Cancer Center in June 2018, Guice set up a GoFundMe crowdfunding campaign for cancer research and raised over US$21,000 within a week.

-In November 2016, Guice's brother Derrick was arrested and charged with attempted second degree murder following an incident where he was the driver of two gunmen who shot at a man on his porch in Baton Rouge.
+In November 2016, Guice's brother Derrick Jr. was arrested and charged with attempted second-degree murder following an incident where he was the driver of two gunmen who shot at a man on his porch in Baton Rouge.

 Legal issues

 On August 7, 2020, Guice was arrested and charged with counts of strangulation, assault, battery, and destruction of property that stemmed from three separate domestic violence incidents that had taken place at his home in Loudoun County, Virginia earlier that year.
 The felony charge of strangulation was dropped in January 2021, and the four remaining misdemeanor charges were dropped in June 2021 following an undisclosed settlement between Guice and his former girlfriend.
 The arrest led to him being released by Washington.
 Later in August 2020, Guice was accused by two women of sexual assault that occurred during two separate instances while he was a freshman at LSU in 2016.

 Soon after the rape accusations were made public, another former LSU student announced that she had filed a police report against Guice in 2016 for taking a partially nude photograph of her without her knowledge and sharing it with some of his football teammates, a felony under Louisiana law.
 Although the incident was reported to both LSU police and LSU's athletic department, Guice was not given any disciplinary action by the university.
 In March 2021, a 74-year-old woman accused Guice of sexual harassment from an incident at the Superdome in 2017.
 The following month, LSU announced it had disassociated itself from Guice, banning him from the athletics program indefinitely.
 It also removed all of Guice's statistics from its record books.